michaelforney/Formality/spec/EA-Core.md

 [Symmetric Interaction Combinators](https://pdfs.semanticscholar.org/1731/a6e49c6c2afda3e72256ba0afb34957377d3.pdf) are an universal interaction net system.
 They are a massively parallel, strongly confluent, graph-based model of computation, and the foundation for my optimal reducer implementations.

-[N-Ary Symmetric Interaction Combinators](https://github.com/MaiaVictor/Nasic-legacy) (NASIC) are an adaptation of Symmetric Interaction Combinators with 32-bit instead of boolean labels, allowing practical EAC evaluation.
+[N-Ary Symmetric Interaction Combinators](https://github.com/MaiaVictor/Nasic-legacy/blob/master/javascript/nasic.js) (NASIC) is an adaptation of Symmetric Interaction Combinators with 32-bit instead of boolean labels, allowing practical EAC evaluation.
 It is like our assembly language / virtual machine.

 The [Symmetric Interaction Calculus](https://github.com/maiavictor/symmetric-interaction-calculus) is a textual syntax for Symmetric Interaction Combinators.
 As such, it is Turing-complete, and isn't an usual programming language due to global scopes.